Patio Covers, Pergolas, and Arbors FAQ

 How do you measure for a patio cover?

-Measuring for a patio cover is more complex than it may seem.
+Measuring for a new patio cover is more complex than it may seem, especially if you’re having it custom built.
 For example, you need to measure not just the horizontal space you want to cover but also the vertical height that the patio cover will be installed at.
 There are additional things like pitch and overhang to account for as well.

 Accuracy of measurements is crucial, which is why patio cover measurements must be taken by experienced patio designers or builders.